fabianlee/k8s-vol-and-vars-for-docker/README.md

 But how do you emulate these when you are going through the software development lifecycle using a local Docker service?

+These volume and environmental values can also be set using a Docker swarm file, but that is not a focus of this example.

 ## Docker file mounting using volume

 You can mount local files to a specific location using the ['-v' volume](https://docs.docker.com/storage/volumes/) flag.
 For example: